 But again, you don't just watch a video or read a book and think exposure is the same as learning.

 Role-playing is the key to absorption of your training material.
-When things go off the rails, as they did at The Ritz-Carlton with me, all of those bad instances could be written down and used to role-play with various departments so everyone knows what should have happened.
+When things go off the rails, as they did at The Ritz-Carlton with me, all of those bad instances could be written down and used to role-play with various departments the same customer interactions so everyone knows what should have happened.

-Yes, you could tell them what should have happened, but it is much different than letting a group figure it out.
-They could come back to you with even better ideas than you had.
+Yes, you could tell them what should have happened, but you can develop their customer service skills much better by letting a group figure it out.
+They could come back to you with even better ideas of how to interact with customers than you had.

 Without role-playing and following up, you won't have the necessary neurons fire in their brains to connect the training they were exposed to with the behaviors they are expected to perform.

 By role-playing different service-to-customer examples that mirror one specific concept in your training, you get to give the person the opportunity to connect the dots between what you taught them and how to carry it out in a new way.